galib45/crafter/README.md

   ```
   sdkmanager --list | grep -E "build-tools|platform|platform-tools"
   ```
   Choose the version for each of these and install them.
 You are required to accept the necessary license for each package you have installed.
 Platform 34 is for Android 14.
-Platform 35 has been released which is for Androi 15 but Androi 15 is still in beta.
+Platform 35 has been released which is for Android 15 but Android 15 is still in beta.
   ```
   sdkmanager "build-tools;34.0.0" "platforms;android-34" "platform-tools"
   sdkmanager --licenses